Polish Institute Düsseldorf

-The festival international call received 1,745 entries – including photographs, videos, and feature films – from over seventy countries.
+The festival’s international call received 1,745 entries – including photographs, videos, and feature films – from over seventy countries.
 About 40 artists compose the exhibition with works that address ongoing and urgent issues and that bear a culture, a way of thinking and perceiving the world and the challenges they face.
-Among the themes raised by the works, there are the extermination of black youth in Brazil; the physical and symbolic marks – historically left by colonialism, which remain today; struggles in defence of gender diversity, socio-political and environmental emergencies, and the risks of an imminent collapse in a dystopian future.
+Among the themes raised by the works, there is the extermination of black youth in Brazil; the physical and symbolic marks – historically left by colonialism, which remains today; struggles in defence of gender diversity, socio-political and environmental emergencies, and the risks of an imminent collapse in a dystopian future.

 What Next? – Exhibition: Results of the Selection Process

 I am pleased to share that the „How to Travel” project was selected for the international series of exhibitions „What Next” organized by The Adam Mickiewicz Institute in honour of the upcoming 100th anniversary of the birth of Stanisław Lem.
 The curatorial jury for the exhibition — comprising Max Houghton (United Kingdom), Kateryna Radchenko (Ukraine), and Katarzyna Sagatowska (Poland) — has selected the following creators: Yana Bachynska, Lilya Chavaga, Veronika Cherednychenko, Maciej Czuchryta & Marta Wieczorek, Jacek Doroszenko & Ewa Doroszenko, Emily Graham, Anka Gregorczyk, Kamila Izykowicz, Yura Kolomiets, Pawel Mendrek, Pawel Pacholec, Loreal Prystaj, Magdalena Raczkowska, Rake Collective, Hanna Shumska, Anna Beata Targosz.